apache/openwhisk-deploy-kube/kubernetes/cluster-setup/README.md

 ### Configure system-wide version information and settings

-Edit whisk.env as needed to set the appropriate values for your deployment, then create the configmap whisk.config:
+Edit config.env as needed to set the appropriate values for your deployment, then create the configmap whisk.config:

 ```